 Unfortunately in late 2015 there was a mass arrival of a different sort at Ostional.
 The severe drought brought on by El Niño dried out the river crossings and word spread by social media resulting a mob scene as hundreds of curious city dwellers flocked to the beach.

-The visitors were unaware of or unconcerned with their impact and may have precipitated the closure of the beach to all visitors.
+The visitors were unaware of or unconcerned with their impact and almost precipitated the closure of the beach to all visitors.

 Please be respectful of the turtles you’ve come to see.
 Follow all rules and regulations of every protected area you visit (ignorance is no excuse…) and minimally the following suggestions.